itzg/docker-minecraft-server/docs/types-and-platforms/server-types/hybrids.md

 ### Ketting

-A [Ketting](https://github.com/kettingpowered/Ketting-1-20-x) server, which is a alternative project of Magma 1.20.2+, can be used with
+A [Ketting](https://github.com/kettingpowered/Ketting-1-20-x) server, which is an alternative project of Magma 1.20.2+, can be used with

     -e TYPE=KETTING

 There are limited base versions supported, so you will also need to  set `VERSION`, such as "1.20.2" or later.

-In addition, `FORGE_VERSION` and `KETTING_VERSION` must be specified.
-You can find the supported `FORGE_VERSION` in the [project page](https://github.com/kettingpowered/Ketting-1-20-x), and `KETTING_VERSION` in the [release page](https://github.com/kettingpowered/Ketting-1-20-x/releases).

-!!! note

-    The length of `KETTING_VERSION` is 8, not 7 since it is taken from an abbreviated git commit hash.
-The value can be found in a jar file link on an Assets section for each releases.
+`FORGE_VERSION` and `KETTING_VERSION` may be specified; however, they will be defaulted by the [Ketting launcher](https://github.com/kettingpowered/kettinglauncher) otherwise.

 ### Mohist